Saint Augustine Florida

-The following stories are the urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.
+The following stories are urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.

-Henry Flagler – This mover and shaker was a rich entrepreneur who loved Hotel Ponce De Leon.
+Henry Flagler – This mover and shaker was a rich entrepreneur who loved the Hotel Ponce De Leon.
 When he died on January 15, 1913 in Palm Beach, after falling down at his Palm Beach home, his body was laid in state in the hotel’s rotunda.
 When it was time to carry the body out of the rotunda, all the doors slammed shut.
-The doors were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.
+They were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.

-Monteleone Hotel, New Orleans, LA (The spirit of the hotel’s founder Mr. Monteleone still keeps a watchful eye on his staff).
+Monteleone Hotel, New Orleans, LA (The spirit of the hotel’s founder, Mr. Monteleone, still keeps a watchful eye on his staff).

 Eldridge Hotel, KS ( The spirit of Col. Shalor Eldridge who loved his hotel while alive, still resides there).

-Bullock Hotel, SD (The spirit of Seth Bullock is an active spectral owner, supervising the living staff, and helping out with the guests).
+Bullock Hotel, SD (The spirit of Seth Bullock is an active spectral owner, supervising the living staff, and helping out with guests).

 Ludwell-Paradise House, VA (A spirit suffering from mental illness is known to be staying here).

 Kalamazoo Sanitarium, MI (Spirits who were mentally ill simply moved into the homes built on this former property, once the location of this mental hospital).

 Henry Flagler’s Mistress? – Woman in Black

 In many big hotel stories, there are commonly told yarns about mistresses of the owner who wind up killing themselves in some way, because of depression or madness.